jaimguer/fib_web/README.md

 # Fib_Web
-Provides a ReST API to calculate the first n Fibonacci numbers, using Python and Flask.
+Provides a web service to calculate the first n Fibonacci numbers, using Python and Flask.

 # Prerequisites
 Ensure your system has at least Python 2.7 installed.
 This was developed on a machine running 2.7.10.
 Assuming you have pip installed,